csurfer/pyheatmagic/README.rst

 |pypiv| |pyv| |Licence|

-IPython magic command to view your profiled program as a heatmap using `py-heat`_.
+IPython magic command to profile and view your python code as a heat map using `py-heat`_.

 |Demo|